HeeL/gruming-api/README.md

 # Test

+Before you run the tests you will need a running mongod with imported data as described above.
 Running complete test suit will also trigger a linter and test coverage check that should be always on 100%:

 ```